 Top 7 Engineered Hardwood Floors Loved by Interior Designers and Architects

 Many interior designers and architects favor engineered hardwood floors because of their durability, versatility, and stability.
-However, the term “engineered” may cause confusion for some homeowners, who may think that the product is not real wood.
-In reality, engineered wood flooring contains a real layer of wood, while the core of the floor is man-made, providing excellent stability for the board.
+However, the term “engineered” may confuse some homeowners, who think the product is not natural wood.
+In reality, engineered hardwood flooring contains a genuine layer of wood layered on top of a rigid core (in our case, a multi-ply base), providing excellent stability for the board.

-We have compiled the 7 most popular engineered hardwood floors loved by the specifiers
+We have compiled the seven most popular engineered hardwood floors our specifiers love.

 Salcombe Seashore

-An engineered floor with 3mm wear layer and a multi-core.
-This floor evokes the pastel hues with ashen, honey and cocoa shades.
-It has also been smoked to add further depth and intensity to each board.
-This floor is popular for its click system and ability to be installed as a floating floor.
+Our Salcombe Seashore Oak engineered floor has a 3mm wear layer and a multi-core.
+It evokes pastel hues with ashen, honey, and cocoa shades.
+Boards undergo a smoking process before a Matte Urethane finish is applied to add further depth and intensity to each plank.
+The Salcombe line is identifiable by its click system and ability to be installed as a floating floor.

 Harlech Raw.